teaminkling/refresh-21/content/blog/jc-week-1-c31f.md

 ## Artist's Notes

 a girl drawn in contrasting linework in all yellow! with some stars.

-rybaris

 ## Social Media